-A little forward planning and preparation will save a lot of time, frustration and stress in your job hunt.
+A little planning and preparation will save a lot of time, frustration and stress in your job hunt.

 Looking for regional info?

-Start by doing some research into which industries and sectors are important here, and which ones are needing skilled people.
-Our Job Market page will give you a good overview.
+Then do some research into New Zealand industries and sectors.
+Find out which ones are the main industries here and which ones need skilled people.
+Our 'Job market and key industries' page will give you a good overview.

 Giselle Abrianos – For me find a job here in NZ was not so hard because I start to look for job when I was in Brazil.
 So first I started to check if the same position that I had in Brazil I could have here.
 So I already had some idea which companies I could work.
 So the company I am working now it was one company that I discovered when I was there.

 Dominique O’Callaghan - I arrived on a Thursday night, had my first two interviews on a Friday morning, uhm, had my second interviews on a Wednesday and got offered the job on a Wednesday afternoon.

 Diego Abrianos - attending the workshops provided by ARMS it just kind of opened doors for me.
 Ah… I was able to find another organization that was called Omega and another called Chamber of Commerce.
 And combining the help I received from those three major organisations I was able to review my CV to improve my CV to the local standard and then after more six weeks I guess, I was able to get a job or to get a proposal to sign to get the job.